Its-Satyajit/phpv/README.md

     cd c-client-X.Y.Z
     ```

-    Now for the "magic incantation" (compilation flags) to potentially resolve the implicit declaration of function 'safe_flock' error:
+    Configure and build with specific flags:

     ```bash
     CFLAGS="-Wno-error=implicit-function-declaration -Wno-error=incompatible-pointer-types" ./configure
     ```

-    This tells the compiler to ignore specific warnings.
-However, suppressing warnings can mask underlying issues.
-Proceed with caution and consider investigating the cause of these warnings if possible.
-Think of warnings like Yoda: sometimes cryptic, but their wisdom shouldn't be ignored!
+    **Warning:** Suppressing warnings can mask underlying issues.
+It is recommended to investigate the cause of these warnings and fix them if possible.

-    **Alternative Compilation Flags:**

-    While these flags might seem like a compiler shortcut, remember that suppressing warnings is generally not recommended.
-It's better to fix the root cause to ensure your code is solid.
+    **Tip:** Use `./configure --help` to see all available configuration options.

 5. **Dependency Management:**

-    Before you embark on this compilation adventure, ensure you have all the necessary dependencies installed.
+    Ensure all necessary dependencies are installed.
 Use `pacman` to check for missing packages.
-It's like checking your backpack before a coding quest – you don't want to realize you're missing essential libraries halfway through!

-    Try compiling with default flags in PKGBUILT first.
-The error you're facing might have been fixed since this guide was written.
-No need to reinvent the wheel (unless you're feeling particularly creative, like writing your own operating system from scratch).

-    If you encounter errors, use the flags mentioned above.
-Remember, Stack Overflow is always a helpful companion on your compilation journey.
-Think of it as the online forum where you can find the wisdom of the coding collective.

-6. **Installation (with a Touch of Caution):**

-    Important: Manual installation can potentially conflict with existing system packages.
-It's generally recommended to use the pre-built binary or your package manager for safe and reliable installation.
+    **Suggestion:** Before starting the compilation, use `sudo pacman -Syu` to update your system and installed packages.

+6. **Installation:**

-    If you choose to proceed, use `sudo make install` with caution:
+    If you choose to proceed with manual installation, use `sudo make install`:

     ```bash
     sudo make install
     ```

-    This installs the compiled c-client library into your system's default library directory.
-Remember, with great compilation power comes great responsibility!

-7. **Remember:** Manual compilation can be a complex process.
-If you encounter difficulties, consider consulting online resources or seeking help from the Arch Linux community forums.
-They're like the Jedi Council of the Linux world, always willing to guide you through the compilation labyrinth.
+    **Tip:** Always review the `Makefile` before running `make install` to understand the installation process.

-By following these steps and understanding the potential risks, you can manually compile the c-client library for PHPV.
-However, for most users, the pre-built binary or using the system's package manager is the safer and more recommended approach.
+By following these steps, you can manually compile the c-client library for PHPV.
+However, for most users, the pre-built binary or using the system's package manager is the recommended approach.